 Place all ingredients for dumplings in a bowl and make a batter of dropping consistency, with enough water.
 Beat it well.
 The trapped air is what will make them light and fluffy.
 Solid dumplings do not taste nice.
 My mum used to make pakoras without the addition of baking powder.
 She beat the batter by hand, until a drop of it dropped in a glass of water floated to the top, instead of sinking down.
 I use electric beater, much faster!

 Heat oil to a medium heat (just before beginning to smoke), in a wok or kadhai.
 When right temperature is reached, a drop of batter dropped in the oil should float sizzling to the top.

 Drop dollops of the batter into the hot oil, either with a dessert spoon or with your fingers.
 Do this gently, from the side of the wok, to stop the oil from splashing on to your hands/face.
 Make as many at a time as can float without overlapping each other.
 Fry until golden brown.
 Keep aside.
 (I make extra as my family always eats quite a few while I am frying them.

 When the sauce is ready, add pakoras/dumplings to the kadhi, stir and turn heat off.
 Let them soak and absorb the sauce for an hour or two.
 If the kadhi becomes too thick at the end of this, dilute it with boiling hot water, stirred in gently.
 It should be of a custard like consistency.

 Tempering: Before serving, heat the kadhi and place in a serving bowl.

 Heat ghee in a large ladle or small pan.
-Add cumin and asafoetida.
+Add cumin seeds and asafoetida.

-Once the seed splutter, add whole chillies, chilli powder and stir quickly with a teaspoon.
+Once the seed splutter, add whole chillies, chilli powder and stir quickly with a spoon.
 Pour it over the kadhi.
 Cover with a lid immediately.
 This will allow the flavours to infuse.